Influencer Marketing

 We all want what we can’t have 🙄. #scrubdaddy #americasfavoritesponge #smile #yaasclean #cleaningtiktok

-♬ original sound – Jo
+♬ original sound – Jordan Moore

 Scrub Daddy explains why a consumer should try their product by highlighting three product facts.
 Generating 2.2M views, almost 400k likes, 5K comments, and nearly 3k shares, they certainly burst some bubbles with this one.